-Many people use the Berkeley Studio to create documents, a process is called document automation.
+Many people use the Berkeley Studio to create documents, a process which is called document automation.
 In the following sections, we will explain how you can create your own documents.
 These documents can be anything from simple reports stating a few facts to complex legal contracts.

 Before we go into the practical and technical details, we provide a brief outline of the process below.
 If this is the first time you’re using the Berkeley Studio for document automation, we highty recommend taking the Guided Tour first.